ed19027/Pineapple/README.md

 To run the project localy on Windows OP system install WAMP server (download at www.wampserver.com).
 In installation select MySQL to be installed.
-Download this project form GitHub, unzip, and put the 'pineapple' folder in wamp64/www/ directory.
+Download this project from GitHub, unzip, and put the 'pineapple' folder in wamp64/www/ directory.

 ### Auto-loading